 Romania is a country with a rich Jewish heritage.
 It is the country that gave birth to the Nobel Prize Winner - Elie Wiesel, with many beautiful and well preserved synagogues: 98 synagogues and 802 Jewish cemeteries, at the last count.
-In our tour will discover the most important Jewish sights, but we will be also delighted with most interesting and attractive see sights from our heritage.
+In our tour, we will be able to discover the most important Jewish sights, while we will be also delighted with one of the most famous and interesting Romanian attractions!

 In our city tour will visit the Choral Temple & the Holocaust Memorial.
 The Choral Temple is, for sure, the most important of Bucharest’s synagogues.
 It dates back from 1856.
 The Temple as it appears today is the result of an interior and exterior reconstruction in 1932 – 1933.
 The Choral Temple is one of the precious few Romanian synagogues whose architects are known.
 The Great Synagogue & The Holocaust Museum, founded in 1850 by a congregation of Polish Jews; the synagogue was first repaired in 1865 and adapted to electric lighting in 1915.In 1980 it was turned into the Romanian Jewish history Museum.Then, we will visit the Yesua Tova Synagogue, located downtown and built in 1827, totally renovated.

-Accommodation in 4* hotel in Bucharest, centrally located; breakfast included.
+Accommodation in a centrally located 4* hotel in Bucharest, breakfast included.

-After the breakfast, we will start our tour to discover Romania.
-Will arrive in Sinaia, the beautiful mountain resort surnamed “The pearl of the Carpathians”, where will visit Peles Castle, one of Romania’s most beautiful palaces, once the summer residence of Romanian Kings, and also one of Romania’s most important museums.
+After breakfast, we will start our tour, heading to Sinaia - the beautiful mountain resort surnamed “The pearl of the Carpathians”, where will visit Peles Castle, one of Romania’s most beautiful palaces, once the summer residence of Romanian Kings, and also one of Romania’s most important museums.
 Peles Castle was the final resting place for several Romanian monarchs, including King Carol I, who died here in 1914, as well as King Ferdinand and Queen Maria.

 After that, we will turn our way to Brasov city where will have a city tour.
 Brasov is one of the most beautiful city in Romania.
 The main attraction is the old town - the Schei district, the medieval part with: The Black Church that houses a priceless collection of Oriental rugs as well as a 4000-pipe organ, The Town Hall Square, the Franciscan Monastery, The Central Park, The Black Tower, The White Tower, Ecaterina’s Gate, Schei Gate and the Rope Street – the narrowest street in Europe.